Cornelis de Hooghe: Cartographer career

 On 4 May 1567, a few days after Margaretha settled herself and her court in Antwerp for a few months in order to restore calm in this town, De Hooghe sold his "Hollandia-map" to the famous Antwerp printer Plantin.
 In 1567 his "Belgica-map appeared in the first edition of Ludovico Guicciardini's "Descrittione di tutti i Paesi Bassi".
 It is often assumed that this map was especially made for this book, but the differences in size show that De Hooghe just sold a slightly modified and signed reprint of these maps to the author.
 It is safer to assume that only the second version of this map was made for Guicciardini.
 The first unsigned version of this map must be dated prior to 1567, most probably rather close to the year 1559 of the peace of Cateau-Cambrésis and was made solely for use at the court.
 None of the existing first version maps that survived bears any sign of book binding, nor were they cut off in order to fit in Guicciardini's book.

 At the end of 1567 Margareth left for Italy after being replaced by the Duke of Alva.

 By this event, Cornelis lost his job as a court engraver and left for London.
-He is being mentioned on the 1567 Archbishop Grindal's list of religious refugees "Catalogus corum qui ex ditione Philippi Hispaniarum Regis Ecclesiae Belgico-Germanicae Londinensi subsunt".
+He was mentioned on the 1567 Archbishop Grindal's list of religious refugees "Catalogus corum qui ex ditione Philippi Hispaniarum Regis Ecclesiae Belgico-Germanicae Londinensi subsunt".

-On 4 May 1568 Cornelis is noticed in London again, obtaining a privilege of Queen Elisabeth I.
+On 4 May 1568, Cornelis is noticed in London again, obtaining a privilege of Queen Elisabeth I.